garygr2002/Rebalance/README.md

 20. 'Y' (high-yield bonds)
 21. 'Z' (short-term bonds)

-The first subcode, in conjunction with the subcodes two, three and four determine the characteristics of the security holding(s) of the ticker.
+The first subcode, in conjunction with [Ticker Subcode 2](#ticker-subcode-2), [Ticker Subcode 3](#ticker-subcode-3), and [Ticker Subcode 4](#ticker-subcode-4) determine the characteristics of the security holding(s) of the ticker.
 The software checks for inconsistencies between the various subcodes, and reports an error in its log if inconsistencies exist.
 For example, a stock ticker cannot hold corporate bonds.
 The use of the 'S' and 'T' codes together is therefore not consistent, and the software will tell the user as much if these codes are used for the same ticker.

 Currently, the software does not have the capability to specify blended, or multi-assets funds.
 If a ticker falls in this category, it is possible to give the ticker no entries in any subcode field ('_' for all five subcodes).
 The software would then assign to the ticker a value apportionment equal to 1 / n, where 'n' is the number of tickers in the account.
+This assumes that each ticker has the default [Holding Weight](#holding-weight) of 1.00.

 A use of subcodes one through four may be demonstrated as follows: A large cap growth fund - holding domestic securities - may be specified with the subcodes 'S', 'D', 'L' and 'G'.
 This completely specifies the balanceable characteristics of the ticker in a way that is possible, and consistent.
 Currently, the software requires no more than four subcodes to completely characterize a ticker for its rebalancing effort.